St Helena Island Discovery

 An isolated volcanic outpost in the south Atlantic Ocean, St. Helena Island is part of the British Overseas Territory, also encompassing the islands of Ascension and Tristan da Cunha.
 The island is home to a small, friendly nation known as the Saints.

 Famous as the place of Napoleon Bonaparte's exile and death, this 120-square-kilometre island is one of the most remote settled islands in the world and, until recently, also one of the most inaccessible.
-With the opening of St Helena’s airport, it is now possible to fly into this far-flung destination to discover a unique land of fascinating contrasts.
+With the opening of St Helena’s airport, it is possible to fly into this far-flung destination to discover a unique land of fascinating contrasts.

 Besides a rich history, the island is also home to some spectacular scenery.
-Every road here is a mountain pass and around every corner there is a view more breath-taking than the last!
+Every road here is a mountain pass, and around every corner there is a view more breathtaking than the last!

 Itinerary

-DAY 1: SOUTH AFRICA - ST HELENA ISLAND
+DAY 1: 19 JANUARY 2027: CAPE TOWN – ST HELENA ISLAND

 Welcome to St Helena Island!
-Upon arrival we will proceed through customs and immigration and collect our luggage.
-In the arrivals hall we will be met and transported to our hotel situated in Jamestown passing through some of the small villages en-route.
+Upon arrival, we will proceed through customs and immigration and collect our luggage.
+In the arrivals hall, we will be met and transported to our hotel situated in Jamestown, passing through some of the small villages en route.
 This transfer is approximately 30 minutes in duration.

-On arrival at the hotel guests will be given time to check in to their rooms followed by a brief run through of the week’s itinerary.
+On arrival at the hotel, guests will be given time to check in to their rooms, followed by a brief run-through of the week’s itinerary.

-This evening, we enjoy a welcome dinner.
+This evening, we will enjoy a welcome dinner.

 About the Mantis St Helena